MIKE BEGG

 Mid-tier creators (100K-500K): Worth pursuing, but higher cost and lower response rates.
 Prioritize ones already posting in your category.

 Macro creators (500K+): Almost always want cash payment, not just commission.
-Approach selectively — the ROI is inconsistent.
+Approach selectively.
+The ROI is inconsistent.

 The filter that matters more than follower count: engagement rate.
 A creator with 50K followers and 8% engagement will outperform a 300K creator at 0.5% engagement every time.